 "Too much effort for something so small.
 Hoods are easier to deal with.
 Besides, my eyes have been hurting a bit.
 I think I've got some mild photo-sensitivity."

 "Are you sure you're alright?"
 Ino demanded.
-There was a queer sort of urgency to her tone, like she was actually worried about her, which was utterly ridiculous.
+There was urgency to her voice, like she was actually worried about her, which was utterly ridiculous.
 Immediately Sakura discarded the notion.

 "How's Naruto doing?"
 Ino asked conversationally.
 Sakura shrugged, making sure to keep her eyes glued to the table.
 The worms were still in Ino's bowl.